Feeling nostalgic for the good old days? You can convert old home movies to digital and relive them anytime, anywhere.

 DIY Home Movies to Digital

-Want to learn how to transfer home videos yourself?
+Want to learn how to transfer home video films to digital yourself?
 The right approach depends on the tape and film formats you have.
 Each one calls for different methods and gear.
 Lots of online resources explain the process more in-depth, but for starters:

 1. Plan for the time involved in a home digitizing project